Is solar right for my home?

 Can my electricity payments rise in the future?

 Your monthly payments for solar will never increase, protecting you from utility rate increases.
 And you can expect your system to perform efficiently for 25 years or more, providing you with decades of free electricity.

 One of solar power’s many advantages is that the sun will always be free.
 It’s like buying a house instead of renting an apartment.
 Your mortgage won’t ever change, even as landlords constantly increase their rents.
-Once your panels are installed, you never have to worry about the price for your solar PV system going up – while you keep enjoying the value of its energy production.
+Once your panels are installed, you never have to worry about the price of your solar PV system going up.

 What is an inverter?